Azure/terraform-azurerm-avm-ptn-alz/README.md

 ### <a name="input_policy_assignments_to_add"></a> [policy\_assignments\_to\_add](#input\_policy\_assignments\_to\_add)

 Description: A map of policy assignment objects to add or update the alz archetype with.
+When updating a policy assignment, you only need to specify the properties you want to change.

 The key is the name of the policy assignment.
 The value is a map of the properties of the policy assignment.